Solar Generator Sizing: The 4-Step Formula That Prevents the Wrong Purchase

 Wrong.
 Compressor surge draws 600W.
 Other loads running simultaneously.
 Efficiency losses.
 That "10 hours" became 6 hours.
 My food spoiled anyway.

 Proper solar generator sizing would have saved $800 and a freezer full of meat.
-The calculator below does what I should have done.

 Why Trust This Solar Generator Sizing Guide